rstinejr/SimpleCSharpThreads/README.md

 worker thread will cause the program to crash, but you cannot catch the worker thread's exception in the main thread.
 The catch-block needs to be run from the worker thread if the exception is to be caught.

+Note that the Thread class in .NET Core does not have an *Abort* or *Interrupt* method.
+Microsoft has always said that it's a bad idea to kill or interrupt a thread, since the calling method has no idea what the child thread is up to.
+With .NET Core, they took away this opportunity to shoot yourself in the foot.